 - Working shorter hours

-- Returning to work gradually, maybe working from home at first.
+- Returning to work gradually, maybe working from home at first

-- Taking more breaks to prevent overstimulation
+- Taking more breaks to reduce the risk of overstimulation

 - Starting with a lighter workload